Delta (Delta Goodrem album): United States

 In March 2008, Goodrem started to promote the album in the United States.
 She visited radio stations to promote her single "In This Life" which was released there on 15 April.
 She has been on the cover of OK! magazine and Vegas Magazine.
 Goodrem has also had coverage in Billboard magazine and Seventeen magazine.
 Goodrem was also featured on the May/June cover of Vegas Magazine.

 Goodrem did an instore signing session at the Virgin Megastore at Times Square in New York City on 16 July 2008.
 She also performed "In This Life" on The View on 17 July.
 Additionally, it was confirmed that she would be on the Late Show with David Letterman in September 2008.

-On 17 June 2008, Goodrem's single "In This Life" debuted at No. 40 on the Billboard Hot Adult Top 40 Tracks chart.
-It peaked at No. 20.
+On 17 June 2008, Goodrem's single "In This Life" debuted at number 40 on the Billboard Hot Adult Top 40 Tracks chart.
+It peaked at number 20.

 Tours

 In July 2008, it was announced that Goodrem will embark on a national tour of Australia aptly entitled the Believe Again Tour in smaller venues than she did on her Visualise Tour.
 Goodrem felt that the songs on her new album lent themselves to a smaller, more intimate setting.
 She announced 9 dates in 7 different cities, but has since announced more shows due to a high volume of ticket sales.
 To date she will perform 14 shows in 8 cities.
 Goodrem was quoted as saying what viewers saw at the AFI Awards, regarding her remixed song and dance performance of Believe Again, in 2007, is only a taste of what is to be expected from her new tour.

 The tour began on 9 January and ended on 4 February 2009.